 There was a one room women's jail upstairs in the house.
 The Sheriff's office was downstairs, just off of the parlor.
 The men's jail was three cells and cell block that was connected to the back of the house.
 The intake cell was used as the Juvenile detention center when needed.

 This is an old double image card that was made to be used with a Stereoscope.
 It was taken in 1887.
 It is the oldest picture we could find that shows the front of the Sheriff's house.

-This old postcard shows the Jail on the right, and on the left the courthouse (built in 1890), and the Civil War Memorial Hall just right of it.
+This old postcard shows the Sheriff's house on the right, and the courthouse (built in 1890) on the left.
+The Civil War Memorial Hall just right of it.
 This was taken in 1907

-A coat of stucco was put over the original brick to try to keep it from crumbling.
+In 1974 a coat of stucco was put over the original brick to try to keep it from crumbling.
 This was unfortunate as it detracted from the original look of the building.

 This photo was taken about 1980.
 The pine tree was planted in 1876.
 In the 1980's the top broke off in a storm.

 The jail and former Sheriff's house remained vacant for 27 years.
 This picture was taken around 2005.

 In 2016 the Jail cell interior was restored to how it looked after the 1974 changes.
 In that year, the concrete floor was added as well as the concrete bunks.

 The cell block restored to the appearance it had in 1974.